Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 Refined carbs spike blood sugar, stimulate cravings, and usually result in eating more food before much time has passed.
 Making a habit of eating refined carbs raises the risk of obesity.
 (8)

-Most people eat too much sugar and high fructose corn syrup, which is linked with obesity and other chronic modern diseases.
-(9)
+Most people eat too much sugar and fructose, which is linked with obesity and other chronic modern diseases.
+(9) Sugar and high-fructose corn syrup are both linked with increased risks of obesity and obesity-related diseases, like type 2 diabetes and heart disease.

 Studies show drinking liquid sugar (including fruit juice) is even worse, since the body doesn’t perceive liquid calories in the same way it does solid food, leading to more overall calories consumed.
 (10)